inasafe/inasafe-doc/docs/source/tutorial-docs/ToT/orbview-imagery.rst

 Important thing to do before using the OrbView imagery in JOSM that adds memory (you can see the steps of additional memory in tutorial).After you download from USGS, and get Orbview imagery file in format .rar, to open the imagery in JOSM you need to download the "ImportImage" plugin.
 Steps to be carried out, is:

-- Open JOSM, then click Edit – Preferences – box Plugin (power jack icon) – ImportImagePlugin, click Ok and Restart JOSM.
+- Open JOSM, then click Edit > Preferences > box Plugin (power jack icon) > ImportImagePlugin, click Ok and Restart JOSM.

 .. image:: /static/tutorial/ToT/2_tot_20.png
    :align: center

 - After JOSM open again, before you add imagery to JOSM first you have to setting coordinate in UTM projection which is same with the imagery.
-You can do it with click Edit – Preferences – PilihKotak Presets (di bawahgambar globe) – Map projection – Ok – and you don’t have to restart your JOSM again.
+You can do it with click Edit > Preferences > PilihKotak Presets (di bawahgambar globe) > Map projection > Ok > and you don't have to restart your JOSM again.

-If you don’t know the coordinate of the imagery that you download, you can see it in Quantum GIS with open it in JPG format and right click on the image then click Properties and the coordinate information will shown.
+If you don't know the coordinate of the imagery that you download, you can see it in Quantum GIS with open it in JPG format and right click on the image then click Properties and the coordinate information will shown.

 .. image:: /static/tutorial/ToT/2_tot_21.png
    :align: center

 - Once the image is properly projected, you can now open the image in JOSM.
-Click File ?
-Import Image and open the file you recently downloaded.
+Click File > Import Image and open the file you recently downloaded.
 You should find three files in the extracted folder (.rar).
 You want to chose the .jpg.

 .. image:: /static/tutorial/ToT/2_tot_22.png